Composition: HDF vs engineered wood

 Maintenance: easy, easier, easiest

 Both laminate and wood floors are easy to clean, although wood requires more maintenance.
 For laminate, regular vacuuming and mopping with a damp cloth along with cleaning products from the Quick-Step cleaning kit will suffice.

 A hardwood floor, on the other hand, needs some tender loving care to preserve its beauty.
-Lacquered wood flooring only requires standard cleaning thanks to the combination of ‘Surface Edge & Protect+’ technology and the layers of lacquer.
+Lacquered wood flooring only requires standard cleaning thanks to the combination of ‘Wood for Life’ technology and the layers of lacquer.
 Oiled wood flooring needs some extra care: it should also be treated regularly with the manufacturer’s cleaning products and maintenance oil.

 Budget & warranty: a floor for life